caifazhou/ReadingKDNuggets/README.md

 Terms about **database**, **predicitve analytics**, **cloud computing**, **Hadoop and Apache Spark**, **IoT**, **NLP** can be referred to [the original blog](http://www.kdnuggets.com/2017/09/data-science-key-terms-explained.html).

 ## [Top 10 machine learning algorithms](http://www.kdnuggets.com/2016/08/10-algorithms-machine-learning-engineers.html)
-All the method mentioned in this part are implemented in [**scikit-learn**](http://scikit-learn.org/stable/index.html) python library.
+All the methods mentioned in this part are implemented in [**scikit-learn**](http://scikit-learn.org/stable/index.html) python library.
 * [Ensemble methods](<http://www.kdnuggets.com/2016/02/ensemble-methods-techniques-produce-improved-machine-learning.html>):  construct a set of classifiers and then classify new data points by taking a weighted vote of their predictions, including **Bayesian averaging**, **error-correcting output coding**, **bagging (bootstrapping)**, and **boosting**.
 The advantages of ensemble methods are:
   * average out the bias;
   * reduce the variance;